Democratic Republic of Congo

 Université Officielle de Ruwenzori

-Currently there is no available information on any counselling agencies in Democratic Republic of Congo.
+Currently there is no available information on any counselling agencies and services in Democratic Republic of Congo.

 There is no available information on background and context of counselling practices in Democratic Republic of Congo.